digiscot/digiscot-website/pages/projects/deaf-connections.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 title: DEAFinitely Digital
-excerpt: Supporting the dead community to develop and advance their digital skills
+excerpt: Supporting the deaf community to develop and advance their digital skills
 lead: Deaf Connections
 website: http://www.deafconnections.co.uk/
 email: